 A body corporate operating under the Small Schemes Module cannot engage caretaking service contractors (but it may engage a service contractor).

 In schemes registered under the Commercial Module, the committee still consists of a secretary, treasurer, chairperson, ordinary members and non-voting members.

-However a non-voting member, for example a body corporate manager, may be chosen to be a secretary or treasurer (or both).
+However, a non-voting member (e.g. a body corporate manager) may be chosen to be a secretary or treasurer (or both).

-If this happens, the body corporate manager who is chosen to be secretary or treasurer (or both) still does not have a vote at a committee meeting.
+If this happens, the body corporate manager who is chosen to be a secretary or treasurer (or both) still cannot vote at a committee meeting.